-As of the Record Date, there were 62,576,559 ordinary shares outstanding, excluding ordinary shares issuable in connection with the exercise of outstanding warrants or outstanding options or upon the vesting of restricted stock units ("RSUs").
+As of [], 2022, there were [62,576,559] ordinary shares outstanding, excluding ordinary shares issuable in connection with the exercise of outstanding warrants or outstanding options or upon the vesting of restricted stock units ("RSUs").
 The voting rights of all shareholders are the same.
 Each ordinary share is entitled to one vote upon each matter to be presented at the Meeting.

-The following table sets forth certain information as of the Record Date, concerning the number of ordinary shares beneficially owned, directly or indirectly, by:
+The following table sets forth certain information as of [], 2022 concerning the number of ordinary shares beneficially owned, directly or indirectly, by: